Market Cap: 24h Vol: BTC: BTC Dom:

 Bancor

-Bancor is the first decentralized exchange protocol, allowing users to trade cryptocurrencies and earn rewards on their holdings without needing to go through a centralized exchange or register for an account.
-It offers unique features such as single-sided staking and impermanent loss protection.
+Bancor is one of the earliest decentralized exchange protocols, allowing users to trade cryptocurrencies and earn rewards on their holdings without going through a centralized exchange or registering for an account.
+It offers features such as single-sided staking and impermanent loss protection.

 OpenSea